vmware/terraform-provider-vra/website/docs/r/machine.html.markdown

 ## Argument Reference

-The following arguments are supported for a machine resource:
+Create your machine resource with the following arguments:

-* `flavor` - (Required) Flavor of machine instance
+* `flavor` - (Required) Flavor of machine instance.

-* `image` - (Required) The type of image used for this machine.
+* `image` - (Required) Type of image used for the machine.

-* `name` - (Required) A human-friendly name used as an identifier in APIs that support this option.
+* `name` - (Required) Human-friendly name used as an identifier in APIs that support this option.

-* `project_id` - (Required) The id of the project the current user belongs to.
+* `project_id` - (Required) ID of project that current user belongs to.

-* `boot_config` - (Optional) Machine boot config that will be passed to the instance that can be used to perform common automated configuration tasks and even run scripts after the instance starts.
-It is nested argument with the following property.
+* `boot_config` - (Optional) Machine boot config to be passed to the instance.
+Used to perform common automated configuration tasks or run scripts after the instance starts.
+Nested argument with the following property:
-  * `content` - (Optional) A valid cloud config data in json-escaped yaml syntax
+  * `content` - (Optional) Valid cloud config data in JSON-escaped YAML syntax

-* `constraints` - (Optional) Constraints that are used to drive placement policies for the virtual machine that is produced from this specification.
-Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment":"prod"}, {"mandatory" : "false", "expression": "pci"}].
-It is nested argument with the following properties.
+* `constraints` - (Optional) Constraints used to drive placement policies for the virtual machine produced from the specification.
+Constraint expressions are matched against tags on existing placement targets.
+Example:[{"mandatory" : "true", "expression": "environment":"prod"}, {"mandatory" : "false", "expression": "pci"}].
+Nested argument with the following properties.
-  * `expression` - (Required) A constraint that is conveyed to the policy engine.
-An expression of the form "[!]tag-key[:[tag-value]]", used to indicate a constraint match on keys and values of tags.
+  * `expression` - (Required) Constraint conveyed to the policy engine.
+Expression of the form "[!]tag-key[:[tag-value]]", indicates a constraint match on keys and values of tags.
-  * `mandatory` - (Required) Indicates whether this constraint should be strictly enforced or not.
+  * `mandatory` - (Required) Indicates whether constraint must be strictly enforced.

 * `custom_properties` - (Optional) Additional custom properties that may be used to extend the machine.

 * `description` - (Optional) Describes machine within the scope of your organization and is not propagated to the cloud.

-* `deployment_id` - (Optional) The id of the deployment that is associated with this resource.
+* `deployment_id` - (Optional) ID of the deployment associated with the resource.

-* `disks` - (Optional) A set of disk specifications for this machine.
-It is nested argument with the following properties.
+* `disks` - (Optional) Set of disk specifications for the machine.
+Nested argument with the following properties:
-  * `block_device_id` - (Required) The id of the existing block device.
+  * `block_device_id` - (Required) ID of the existing block device.
-  * `description` - (Optional) A human-friendly description.
+  * `description` - (Optional) Human-friendly description.
-  * `name` - (Optional) A human-friendly name used as an identifier in APIs that support this option.
+  * `name` - (Optional) Human-friendly name used as an identifier in APIs that support this option.

-* `image_disk_constraints` - (Optional) Constraints that are used to drive placement policies for the image disk.
-Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment:prod"}, {"mandatory" : "false", "expression": "pci"}].
-It is nested argument with the following properties.
+* `image_disk_constraints` - (Optional) Constraints used to drive placement policies for the image disk.
+Constraint expressions are matched against tags on existing placement targets.
+Example:[{"mandatory" : "true", "expression": "environment:prod"}, {"mandatory" : "false", "expression": "pci"}].
+Nested argument with the following properties.
-  * `expression` - (Required) A constraint that is conveyed to the policy engine.
-An expression of the form "[!]tag-key[:[tag-value]]", used to indicate a constraint match on keys and values of tags.
+  * `expression` - (Required) Constraint conveyed to the policy engine.
+Expression of the form "[!]tag-key[:[tag-value]]", indicates a constraint match on keys and values of tags.
-  * `mandatory` - (Required) Indicates whether this constraint should be strictly enforced or not.
+  * `mandatory` - (Required) Indicates whether constraint must be strictly enforced.

-* `image_ref` - (Optional) Direct image reference used for this machine (name, path, location, uri, etc.).
+* `image_ref` - (Optional) Direct image reference used for this machine such as name, path, location, URI.
 Valid if no image property is provided

-* `nics` - (Optional) Specification for attaching nic to machine.
-A set of network interface controller specifications for this machine.
-If not specified, then a default network connection will be created.
-It is nested argument with the following properties.
+* `nics` - (Optional) Set of network interface controller specifications used to attach a NIC to the machine.
+If left unspecified, a default network connection is created.
+Nested argument with the following properties.
-  * `addresses` - (Optional) A list of IP addresses allocated or in use by this network interface.
+  * `addresses` - (Optional) IP addresses allocated or in use by the network interface.
-  * `customProperties` - (Optional) Additional properties that may be used to extend the base type.
+  * `customProperties` - (Optional) Additional properties used to extend the base type.
-  * `securityGroupIds` - (Optional) List of security group ids which this network interface will be assigned to.
+  * `securityGroupIds` - (Optional) Security group IDs that the network interface will be assigned to.
-  * `name` - (Optional) A human-friendly name used as an identifier in APIs that support this option.
+  * `name` - (Optional) Human-friendly name used as an identifier in APIs that support this option.
-  * `description` - (Optional) A human-friendly description.
+  * `description` - (Optional) Human-friendly description.
-  * `networkId` - (Required) Id of the network instance that this network interface plugs into.
+  * `networkId` - (Required) ID of the network instance that the network interface plugs into.
-  * `deviceIndex` - (Optional) The device index of this network interface.
+  * `deviceIndex` - (Optional) Device index of the network interface.

-* `tags` - (Optional) A set of tag keys and optional values that should be set on any resource that is produced from this specification.
-It is nested argument with the following properties.
+* `tags` - (Optional) Set of tag keys and values to apply to any resource produced from the specification.
-  * `key` - (Required) Tag’s key.
-  * `value` - (Required) Tag’s value.
+Example:[ { "key" : "foo", "value": "bar" } ]

 ## Attribute Reference

-* `address` - Primary address allocated or in use by this machine.
-The actual type of the address depends on the adapter type.
-Typically it is either the public or the external IP address.
+* `address` - Primary address allocated or in use by the machine.
+Actual type of the address depends on the adapter type.
+Typically either the public or external IP address.

-* `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+* `created_at` - Date when entity was created.
+Date and time format is ISO 6801 and UTC.

-* `external_id` - External entity Id on the provider side.
+* `external_id` - External entity ID on provider side.

-* `external_region_id` - The external regionId of the resource.
+* `external_region_id` - External regionId of resource.

-* `external_zone_id` - The external zoneId of the resource.
+* `external_zone_id` - External zoneId of resource.

-* `organization_id` - The id of the organization this entity belongs to.
+* `organization_id` - ID of organization that entity belongs to.

-* `owner` - Email of the user that owns the entity.
+* `owner` - Email of entity owner.

 * `power_state` - Power state of machine.

-* `updated_at` - Date when the entity was last updated.
-The date is ISO 8601 and UTC.
+* `updated_at` - Date when entity was last updated.
+Date and time format is ISO 6801 and UTC.